jehanzaib084/guess_country_quiz_web_app/README.md

 ## Features

-- Country flag identification quiz
+- Country neighbor identification quiz
-- Geography trivia challenges
 - Score tracking and statistics
+- Beautiful UI with animations
 - Responsive design for all devices

 ## Getting Started